A Systematic Study of In-the-Wild Model Merging for Large Language Models: Introduction

-In summary, our main contributions are: (1) We systematically evaluate six model merging methods on four LLMs across 16 benchmarks, as model merging methods so far have not been evaluated on LLMs; (2) We find that model merging methods mostly fail on LLMs.
-This motivates research on LLM-specific merging methods and suggests that reporting LLM performance should be encouraged for new merging methods; (3) Among all six evaluated merging methods, only \emph{Task Arithmetic}, the oldest and simplest of the methods, consistently achieves constructive interference, while interference-aware and subspace-based algorithms fail to generalize under heterogeneous fine-tuning.
+In summary, our main contributions are: (1) We systematically evaluate six model merging methods on four LLMs across 16 benchmarks; (2) We find that most merging methods do not produce models that outperform all involved individual checkpoints.
+This motivates further research on how to leverage capabilities of existing heterogeneous model versions and how to combine them; (3) Among all six evaluated merging methods, only \emph{Task Arithmetic}, the oldest and simplest of the methods, consistently yields models that outperform all involved individual checkpoints.
+However, performance gains are limited.
+The partial success of Task Arithmetic shows that even in heterogeneous pools of model versions, there is complementary knowledge that can be used to improve the base model, but it is non-trivial to extract, and more sophisticated merging methods are not better suited to do so.

-These claims are supported by extensive experiments: We evaluate four LLMs, spanning different model families (Qwen3 and LLama3) and different model sizes (3B, 4B, and 8B), on 16 standard LLM benchmarks, which allows for generalizable insights.
+These claims are supported by extensive experiments: We evaluate four LLMs, spanning different model families (Qwen3 and Llama3) and different model sizes (3B, 4B, and 8B), on 16 standard LLM benchmarks, which allows for generalizable insights.
 Observed trends are consistent across the evaluated models and benchmarks, so they can be assumed to hold for other models as well.
-Finally, our insights are relevant to the model merging and broader machine learning community, as a systematic evaluation of subspace merging methods on LLMs has been lacking so far, and our results are likely to inspire future research on model merging, specifically targeting LLMs.
+Finally, our insights are relevant to the model merging and broader machine learning community, as a systematic evaluation of subspace merging methods on LLMs has been lacking so far, and our results are likely to inspire future research on model merging, specifically targeting LLMs and heterogeneous, \enquote{in-the-wild} merging.